Dungeoneer's Survival Guide: Contents

-The Dungeoneer's Survival Guide describes how to run underground adventures in great detail and includes special rules for movement, combat, mining, and skill proficiencies.
-The book contains a Dungeon Master's section that covers the underground environment and ecology, as well as the cultures of underground creatures.
-It includes information on how to make three-dimensional maps, and describes a campaign zone called "Deepearth".
+Dungeoneer's Survival Guide is a supplement which details how to run adventures in underground settings with specialized game rules for underground activities such as movement, combat, mining, and skill proficiencies.
+The book contains a section for Dungeon Masters that provides details on the ecology and the cultures of the underground inhabitants.
+It includes information on making three-dimensional maps, and presents a campaign area called "Deepearth".

 The book includes special game rules for underground activities, combat, travel, and mining, in addition to descriptions of the Underdark and the ecology and cultures of its underground inhabitants, as well as a set of Battlesystem rules for mass-combat in underground settings.

-The Dungeoneer's Survival Guide includes new proficiencies, as well as ideas for the creation of underground adventures.
-Characters gain proficiencies by way of "non-weapon proficiency slots", which can be filled with a variety of secondary skills.
-This book also provides rules on actions such as how well non-thieves climb walls and trees, how far characters can leap across chasms, and how long characters can hold their breath underwater.
+The Dungeoneer's Survival Guide presents new proficiencies, as well as ideas on how to design underground adventures.
+Characters gain proficiencies by way of "non-weapon proficiency slots", which can be used towards a variety of secondary skills.
+This book also provides rules on actions such as how well characters aside from thieves climb walls and trees, distances that characters can jump, and the length of time characters can hold their breath.

-The book describes the types of caverns, how player characters may find and enter them, and what may be found there along with the effects of natural hazards, such as cave-ins, floods, underground streams, poisonous gases, volcanoes and lack of oxygen.
-The book covers the history and relationships of the underground races, and provides advice on how to run interesting underground campaigns.
+The book details the types of caverns, how player characters may find and access them, and what may be found there along with the effects of natural hazards like cave-ins, floods, underground streams, poisonous gases, volcanoes and insufficient oxygen.
+The book describes the history and relationships of the races that live underground, and provides advice on how to run adventuring campaigns underground.